anjanatiha/Image-Recognition-using-Deep-Convolutional-Neural-Network/README.md

-# Image Recognition using Deep Convolutional Neural Network and Retraining Pretrained Models 	                                           (empty line)
+# Image Recognition using Deep Convolutional Neural Network and Retraining Pretrained Models
 [comment]: # (This actually is the most platform independent comment)

 ##### Domain             : Computer Vision, Machine Learning